-- Several weeks of unpaid time.
+- Up to several weeks of unpaid time.

 I can’t in good conscience recommend Arise unless you can comfortably afford it.
-Especially when there are so many free work at home opportunities.
+Especially when there are many free work at home opportunities.

 If you decide to go with Arise, you may benefit from a full-time freelance strategy.
 Don't limit yourself only to Arise.
 If you're setting up an LLC and purchasing equipment anyway, you can also work similar gigs like Teletech and Liveops to fill in your schedule when you have downtime.

 Since you'll be sitting at a computer, investing some time into a passive income business is another productive way to maximize efficiency and justify working from home.

 I hope you found my Arise review helpful, and if you have any questions or comments (especially if you’ve worked for them before), please share in the comments section below.